US sues to block JetBlue from buying Spirit Airlines - NewsBreak

 The Justice Department lawsuit, filed in federal district court in Boston, stressed that the deal would mean the end of the nation's biggest “ultra-low-cost carrier."
 Those are airlines that generally provide the cheapest fares but also tend to charge more fees.

-As signals grew stronger that the government would challenge the tie-up, JetBlue launched a pre-emptive campaign to make its argument that the deal would help consumers by creating a stronger competitor to the four larger carriers.
+As signals grew that the government would challenge the tie-up, JetBlue CEO Robin Hayes and other company executives launched a pre-emptive campaign to make their argument that the deal would help consumers by creating a stronger competitor to the four carriers that control about 80% of the domestic air-travel market.

 “We said when we got the offer approved by the Spirit shareholders last year that we didn’t think we would close until the first half of 2024, expecting a trial,” he said on “CBS Mornings.”

-The lawsuit is the latest by the Biden administration to seek to block mergers in industries including health care, sugar refining, video gaming and publishing.
-It has already lost the health care and sugar battles.
+The lawsuit is the latest by the Biden administration to seek to block mergers in industries including video gaming, publishing and sugar refining.

-“They don’t seem to be afraid of losing cases.
-They’re hoping that if they win some, that will set a precedent and help them deter other mergers that they view as anti-competitive,” said Florian Ederer, an antitrust expert at Yale University.
-He thinks the government has a strong case against the JetBlue deal.

-The Justice Department was under pressure from Democratic lawmakers and consumer advocates who complained about a wave of earlier mergers.
+In the JetBlue case, the Justice Department was under pressure from Democratic lawmakers and consumer advocates who have complained about a wave of earlier mergers that left fewer airlines holding a greater share of the market.

-In 2021, the administration took a more aggressive approach, suing to kill a limited partnership between JetBlue and American Airlines in the Northeast.
+The administration’s concern about airline consolidation surfaced in 2021, when the Justice Department sued to kill a limited partnership between JetBlue and American Airlines in the Northeast.
 A federal judge in Boston is expected to issue a ruling soon, after a non-jury trial last fall.

+JetBlue held on to hope that the administration would come around to its argument that the combination with Spirit would be far smaller than other deals and would help consumers by putting pressure on the bigger airlines.

 Last year, JetBlue torpedoed a deal between Spirit and Frontier Airlines, then beat Frontier in a bidding war.
 Frontier CEO Barry Biffle argued that regulators would block a JetBlue-Spirit deal but not a tie-up with his airline, a similar discount carrier.